ament/ament_index/ament_index_python/Quality_Declaration.md

 ### Public API Testing [4.ii]

-All the functionality of this package is tested, having lines code coverage report result of [96%](https://ci.ros2.org/job/ci_linux_coverage/85/cobertura/ament_index_python/).
+All the functionality of the declared API in this package is covered in its unit tests.
+Currently it has a line coverage of [96%](https://ci.ros2.org/job/ci_linux_coverage/85/cobertura/ament_index_python/).

 ### Coverage [4.iii]